Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

 1. [Custom Deployment](../Deploy-only-Service-Health-Alerts/#custom-deployment): Deploy only the Policy Definitions and Policy Set Definition that are needed for the Service Health Alerts.
 Assings only the Service Health initiative.

 {{< hint type=note >}}
 In this example we will deploy the Service Health initiative via Azure CLI.
-However, the same principles and steps apply to other initiatives and deployment methods as well.
+However, the same principles and steps apply to other Initiatives and deployment methods as well.
 {{< /hint >}}

 &nbsp;